CT-Data-Collaborative/ct-census-tract-to-zip/README.md

 # Connecticut Census Tract -> Zip Code Crosswalk

-The `data/tract2zip.csv` file contains a crosswalk between CT census tracts (as defined by 2010 US Census) and towns in CT. **Note that some tracts cross zip boundaries, therefore this crosswalk is approximate**.
-This crosswalk contains 829 tracts that are matched to 282 zip codes.
+The `data/2020tract2zip.csv` and `data/2010tract2zip.csv` file contains a crosswalk between Connecticut census tracts (for 2020 or 2010) and zip codes in CT. **Note that some tracts cross zip boundaries, therefore this crosswalk is approximate**.
+The 2020 crosswalk contains 879 tracts that are matched to 238 zip codes.
+The 2010 crosswalk contains 829 tracts that are matched to 234 zip codes.

 ```
-tract_fips,tract_name,tract_name_full,zipcode
+tract_fips10,tract_name,tract_name_full,zipcode
 "09003405700","4057",Census Tract 4057,"06010"
 "09003510200","5102",Census Tract 5102,"06108"
 "09003510400","5104",Census Tract 5104,"06108"